 Step 6 — Lining Up Financing

-Now’s the time to ready your finances and take the first step but what if you’re low on investment?
+Now’s the time to ready your finances and take the first step but what if you’re low on capital?
 In that case, you can turn to financing options such as:

 - VA (Veterans Administration) Loans: This loan is for veterans and is given at 0% down payment, fixed interest rate.